 “Alice!
 Peter!
 Sonya!
 Put the bag into the shelf here, no, there!
 Jesus, can’t the kids help for once?
 Fritz, don’t you dare to eat all the sandwiches!
 You’ve just eaten!”

-When you’d like to travel, demand everything of the region you’re travelling to: beautiful nature, the big city’s amenities, antiques from all of art history, cheap fares, sea, mountains, – in short: the Baltic in front of you and behind you the Champs-Elysées.
+When the travel bug bites you, demand everything of the region you’re travelling to: beautiful nature, the big city’s amenities, antiques from all of art history, cheap fares, sea, mountains, – in short: the Baltic in front of you and behind you the Champs-Elysées.
 Otherwise: complain.

 When you travel, for heaven’s sake don’t be considerate to your fellow travellers – they’ll recognise it as your weakness.
 You paid – the others are freeloaders.
-Remember that it’s of tremendous importance whether or not you’ve got a window seat; that someone’s smoking in the non-smoking compartment needs to be addressed immediately and in the fiercest expressions – if the conductor’s absent for a moment, be his deputy in the meantime and be police, state and avenging nemesis at once.
-That embellishes the journey.
-Be generally disagreeable – thus they’ll recognise the man.
+Remember the tremendous importance of whether or not you’ve got a window seat; that someone’s smoking in the non-smoking compartment needs to be addressed immediately and in the fiercest expressions – if the conductor’s absent for a moment, be his deputy in the meantime and be police, state and avenging nemesis at once.
+Embellishes the journey.
+Generally be disagreeable – thus they’ll recognise the man.

 In the hotel order a room and then go elsewhere.
 Don’t cancel the room, you have no need for that – don’t turn soft at any rate.